manishbansal8843/OpenIDP-Wiki/IDP-Pro.md

 ### Unified Dashboard

 The IDP PrO dashboard is augmented with powerful views for ALM traceability, Artifact View, Environment Dashboard, SAP dashboards, technology specific dashboard views.

+Contact us at IDP_OSS@infosys.com for more details about IDP PrO.